Foundational Treason! Part 3

 A: Yes.

-The Apostle John was inspired by the Holy Spirit to make this clear understanding regarding the Lord Jesus Christ: “…but these things are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.”
+The Apostle John inspired by the Holy Spirit made this clear understanding regarding the Lord Jesus Christ: “…but these things are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.”
 (John 20:31, NKJV)

 Q: Does ‘idolatry’ mitigate against that truth?